 The AACR and the Scientific Advisory Committees conduct regular reviews to ensure that milestones and objectives are being satisfactorily achieved.

-To date, 23 Dream Teams have been launched, along with 5 smaller Research Teams, 46 individual Innovative Research Grants, and 11 SU2C Catalyst® Teams.
-The total amount of funding pledged since inception to support SU2C's innovative research programs is more than $480 million.
-For details on the Dream Teams and Translational Teams, please click on the links below.
+To date, 25 Dream Teams have been launched, along with 5 smaller Research Teams, 46 individual Innovative Research Grants, 7 Pancreatic Cancer Collective teams, and 14 SU2C Catalyst® Teams.
+The total amount of funding pledged since inception to support SU2C's innovative research programs is more than $603 million.
+For details on the Dream Teams, please click on the links below.

 SU2C Colorectal Cancer Dream Team: Targeting Genomic, Metabolic and Immunological Vulnerabilities of Colorectal Cancer